john-botella/dolibarr_module_discountrules/README.md

 ## INSTALL

-Note : This module need the abricot module to be installed on your dolibarr

 ### From the ZIP file and GUI interface

-- If you get the module in a zip file (like when downloading it from the market place [Dolistore](https://www.dolistore.com)), go into menu ```Home - Setup - Modules - Deploy external module``` and upload the zip file.
+- If you get the module in a zip file (like when downloading it from the market place [Dolistore](https://www.dolistore.com)), go to menu ```Home - Setup - Modules - Deploy external module``` and upload the zip file.

-Note: If this screen tell you there is no custom directory, check your setup is correct:
+Note: If this screen tells you there is no custom directory, check your setup is correct:

 - In your Dolibarr installation directory, edit the ```htdocs/conf/conf.php``` file and check that following lines are not commented: